 You abandon the commandment of God and hold to human tradition."
 Then he said to them, "You have a fine way of rejecting the commandment of God in order to keep your tradition!
 For Moses said, 'Honor your father and your mother'; and, 'Whoever speaks evil of father or mother must surely die.'
 But you say that if anyone tells father or mother, 'Whatever support you might have had from me is Corban' (that is, an offering to God) – then you no longer permit doing anything for a father or mother, thus making void the word of God through your tradition that you have handed on.
 And you do many things like this."

-In our own reflections about life, we must also begin with externals.
+As we reflect about life, we too must begin with externals.
 It is the sight of the poor and the oppressed that stirs us into considering what we should do in light of this suffering of others.
 St James assures us that "Every generous act of giving, with every perfect gift, is from above, coming down from the Father of lights."
 In his view, God intends us human beings to become a kind of first fruits of his creatures and to make generosity the guiding principle of our living.

-In the gospel Jesus' response to the disciples turns into a volley of questions which evinces surprise on Jesus' part that his followers acted as they did: "Do you still not see or comprehend?
+In the debate about food, Jesus' response to the disciples turns into a volley of questions.
+He seems surprised that his followers thought as they did: "Do you still not see or comprehend?
 Are your minds completely blinded?
 Have you eyes but no sight, ears but no hearing?
 Do you not remember how I broke the five loaves…?"
 The gospel ends on the question: "Do you still not understand?"
 This echoes the advice of St. James from yesterday: "If any of you is lacking in wisdom, ask God, who gives to all generously and ungrudgingly, and it will be given you."